-The operational phase ESMS is likely to have plans, documents, data, forms, records etc. affiliated with the operational phase of the project that are supplementary to, and will be defined by, the OESMP.
+The operation phase ESMS is likely to have plans, documents, data, forms, records etc. affiliated with the operational phase of the project that are supplementary to, and should be defined by, the OESMP.

-The OESMP will be developed and implemented by the Operations and Maintenance Company and will cover all potential environmental and social impacts associated with the projects operational phase (including potential impacts from subcontractors and the supply chain that are to be managed by the Operations and Maintenance Company).
+The OESMP will be developed and implemented by the Operations and Maintenance Company and should cover all potential environmental and social impacts associated with the projects operational phase (including potential impacts from subcontractors and the supply chain that can be influenced by the Operations and Maintenance Company).

-The OESMP will be prepared, reviewed and submitted to PHED and Project Lenders in advance of the commencement of operations.
+The OESMP should be prepared, reviewed and submitted to EAD and Project Lenders in advance of the commencement of operation.

-1.3 Identification of ESMS Scope
+1.3 Identification of EMS Scope

-Both the CESMP and OESMP will outline the scope of the associated ESMS including:
+Both the CESMP and OESMP will outline scope of the associated ESMS including: